jxn628/best-zipcode-time-series-analysis/README.md

 ## Summary

-### Business Problem
+<b><u>Business Problem</b></u>
 FRC Investors is a nationwide real estate investment company.
 They buy homes all across the country and then sell them through their realty branch, FRC Homes.
-FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?<b>
+FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?</b>

 FRC Investors is a nationwide real estate investment company.
 They buy homes all across the country and then sell them through their realty branch, FRC Homes.
-FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?<b>
+FRC's executive team is interested in maximizing their efforts and has tasked me with answering the question:  <b>What are the top 5 best zip codes for us to invest in?</b>

 <b>Criteria:
 In my meeting with the executive team, I was given the following directions:</b>